Davcik/Hiden-text/README.md

 # Hiden-text
 Repository for research on hidden text in documents.
-Python code.
+I have used the Python code.